SF S.T.E.A.M. Academy K-5

 15-Minute Exercises

-Social Emotional Skills (SES) lessons engage children in hands-on simulations and guided conversations on essential social-emotional skills (SES), such as self-awareness, confidence, and healthy relationships.
+Social-emotional skills (SES) lessons engage children in hands-on simulations and guided conversations, focusing on self-awareness, confidence, and healthy relationships.

-These sessions help children recognize, name, and understand their emotions, an essential step in developing emotional intelligence.
-By learning to identify feelings like frustration, excitement, or empathy, children express themselves clearly and manage their emotions in healthy ways.
+These sessions assist children in recognizing, naming, and comprehending their emotions, which is a crucial step in developing emotional intelligence.
+By learning to identify feelings such as frustration, excitement, or empathy, children can express themselves clearly and manage their emotions in a healthy way.

-SES skills are woven into daily school life, ensuring consistent daily reinforcement.
-Each week, a specific theme—empathy—is explored in different contexts, helping children apply these skills in real-life situations.
+SES skills are integrated into daily school life, providing consistent reinforcement.
+Each week, a specific theme, such as empathy, is explored in various contexts, helping children apply these skills to real-life situations.
 This ongoing practice empowers them to navigate social interactions, build positive relationships, and develop lifelong emotional awareness.

-Gardening provides children with a hands-on, immersive experience that teaches them where food comes from, how it grows, and the nourishment they provide.
-Students learn the importance of soil, sunlight, and water in nurturing plants by planting and caring for fruits, vegetables, and herbs.
-This real-world connection helps them appreciate healthy eating, the natural world, and sustainability.
+Gardening provides children with a hands-on, immersive experience that teaches them about the origins of food, how it grows, and the nutrients it offers.
+By planting and caring for fruits, vegetables, and herbs, students discover the importance of soil, sunlight, and water in nurturing plants.
+This real-world connection builds their appreciation for healthy eating, the natural environment, and sustainability.

-To make gardening even more engaging, each month features a thematic planting experience with seeds and cuttings.
-Themes like a Pizza Garden (tomatoes, basil, oregano), a Tea Garden (mint, hibiscus), and a Steamed Vegetables Garden (corn, broccoli, carrots, peas) bring excitement and curiosity to the learning process.
-As children watch their plants grow, they develop responsibility, patience, and a deeper understanding of the food cycle, making learning both fun and meaningful.
+To make gardening even more engaging, each month features a themed planting experience with seeds and cuttings.
+Themes like a Pizza Garden (tomatoes, basil, oregano), a Tea Garden (mint, hibiscus), and a Steamed Vegetable Garden (corn, broccoli, carrots, peas) bring excitement and curiosity to the learning process.
+As children watch their plants grow, they cultivate responsibility, patience, and a deeper understanding of the food cycle, making learning both fun and meaningful.

 On Quarterly Portfolio Day, students take on the role of teachers, guiding parents through their learning highlights.
 This experience validates their progress, builds confidence, and fosters deeper family engagement in education, making learning more meaningful and empowering.